zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/readme.rst

             fip_gpt.bin -Binary -offset 0x0 \
             -o host_flash.bin -Binary

-The RSS ROM binary should be placed in RSS ROM at ``0x11000000`` and the host flash binary should be placed at the base of the host flash.
+The RSE ROM binary should be placed in RSE ROM at ``0x11000000`` and the host flash binary should be placed at the base of the host flash.
 For the TC platform, this is at ``0x80000000``.

-The RSS OTP must be provisioned.
+The RSE OTP must be provisioned.
 On a development platform with ``TFM_DUMMY_PROVISIONING`` enabled, BL1_1 expects provisioning bundles to be preloaded into SRAM.
 Preload ``encrypted_cm_provisioning_bundle_0.bin`` to the base of VM0, and ``encrypted_dm_provisioning_bundle.bin`` to the base of VM1.